|

 potential function.
 Hence it is directly specified from a dynamic force equation,

+instead of the standard energy minimization network.
 The external forces arising out of GVF fields are non-conservative forces as

 they cannot be written as gradients of scalar potential functions.
 The usage